Committees

 Convenor: Rose Cartledge

-Gospel values and Catholic Social Teaching underpin all our work and we liaise closely with the Bishops’ Conference, CSAN, Marriage Care, CARJ and other Catholic and secular organisations.
-For the last ten years we have met physically three times a year at Women at the Well in Kings Cross.
-During the Coronavirus lockdown we have had virtual meetings by zoom and have increased the number according to the demands of the workload.
+Gospel values and Catholic Social Teaching underpin all our work.
+We liaise closely with the Bishops’ Conference, CSAN, Marriage Care, CARJ and other Christian and secular organisations.
+Previously, we used to meet in person three times a year at Women at the Well in Kings Cross, but during the Coronavirus lockdown we started having virtual Zoom meetings and have continued this practice every two months, increasing the number of meetings to six per year, as we have eliminated the need to travel.

 Violence Against Women and Girls Committee

 This Committee was set up in October 2020.
-It provides a space for Catholic women, both practitioners and those with an interest in or experience of the subject to come together to discuss, understand and address issues of gender violence.
+It provides a space for Catholic women, both practitioners and those with an interest in or experience of the subject, to come together to discuss, understand, and address issues of sex and gender-based violence and violence against children.

-Violence against women and girls (VAWG) covers all manifestations of violence including, but not limited to, sexual, physical, spiritual, financial, emotional and psychological abuse.
+Violence against women and children (VAWC) covers all manifestations of violence including, but not limited to, coercive control and post-separation abuse, sexual, physical, spiritual, financial, emotional, and psychological abuse.

-Our mission is to bring Catholic women’s voices, experience and expertise on VAWG to the fore.
+Our mission is to bring Catholic women and children’s voices, experience, and expertise on VAWC to the fore.
 We recognise and welcome collaboration with all women, from all backgrounds.

-We plan and undertake specific (and strategic) Catholic social action on VAWG issues as opportunities arise and resources allow.
+We plan and undertake specific (and strategic) Catholic social action on VAWC issues as opportunities arise and resources allow.

 Women in the Church Committee